CalmDownVal/signal/readme.md

 `this` work.

 Any handler that relies on forwarded `this` has to be a regular function, not an arrow function.
-Signals also need to be contained within the object that you wish to forward as `this`.
+When contained in an object and called as `obj.signal(...)`, that object will be passed as `this` to the signal's handlers.

 ```ts
 const obj = {